 To initiate this service, the following prerequisites will need to be completed:

 - Sign Up for the R365 Payments Service - You will complete the sign-up process with your Account Representative, then they will enable the R365 Payments service in your R365 Database.

-- Identify Stakeholders that will receive email notifications - Your R365 Payments Specialist will request the email address(es) of the key individuals in your organization that will be notified if an R365 Payment cannot be processed (due to an ACH error or being undeliverable to the Vendor)
+- Identify Stakeholders that will receive email notifications - You will need to enter the contacts of the key individuals in your organization that will be notified if an issue arises with an R365 Payment on the 'Payments' tab of System Preferences.

-Once you have completed the Prerequisites, you will be ready to get started on the Initial Setup of R365 Payments.
-Be sure to rely on your R365 Payments Specialist throughout the onboarding process as they are here to help you and ensure your success!
+Once you have completed these prerequisites, you will be ready to get started on the Initial Setup of R365 Payments.
+Be sure to rely on your R365 Payments Specialist throughout the Onboarding process as they are here to help you and ensure your success!

-1) Legal Entity Selector - Select the Legal Entity that owns this Bank Account.
-In order for this Bank Account to be correctly setup as a source of funds for R365 Payments, the Legal Entity must also be set to 'Active' for R365 Payments, and the 'Buyer ID' must be properly entered on the Legal Entity record.
+1) Account Owner - The Legal Entity that owns the Bank Account.
+In order for this Bank Account to be correctly setup as a source of funds for R365 Payments, the Legal Entity must also be set to 'Active' for R365 Payments and the 'Buyer ID' must be properly entered on the Legal Entity record

-2) Account Type Selector - Select the Bank Account Type.
+3) Account Type - The Bank Account Type.
 Options include: